First-Principles Evidence for Strongly Correlated Superconductivity Driven by Structural Variations in La$_3$Ni$_2$O$_7$: Results

-Fig.\ \ref{fig: bilayer geometries}(a) shows the optimized lattice parameters of the orthorhombic unit cell of La$_3$Ni$_2$O$_7$, defined in Fig.\ \ref{fig: introduction}(a), at hydrostatic pressures ranging from 0 to 100 GPa.
-We focus on the bilayer structure, as the experimentally observed alternating monolayer-trilayer polymorph exhibits a higher enthalpy everywhere within the considered pressure range (as shown in the Supplementary Information).
+Fig.~\ref{fig: bilayer geometries}a shows the optimised lattice parameters of the orthorhombic unit cell of La$_3$Ni$_2$O$_7$, defined in Fig.~\ref{fig: introduction}a, at hydrostatic pressures ranging from 0 to 100 GPa.
+We focus on the bilayer structure, as the experimentally observed alternating monolayer-trilayer polymorph exhibits a higher enthalpy everywhere within the considered pressure range (as shown in Supplementary Fig. 1).

 Two distinct regimes in both degeneracy and slopes can be observed.
-In the low-pressure region up to $\sim 10$ GPa, the in-plane lattice constants $a$ and $b$ as defined in Fig.\ \ref{fig: introduction}(c), are non-degenerate.
+In the low-pressure region up to $\sim$10 GPa, the in-plane lattice constants $a$ and $b$ as depicted in Fig.~\ref{fig: introduction}c, are non-degenerate.
 At higher external pressures, these become equal, thereby eliminating the Jahn-Teller distortion in the $ab$-plane.
 This explicitly confirms the absence of a zero-temperature, high-pressure orthorhombic \textit{Fmmm} phase where $a\neq b$.
-Fig.\ \ref{fig: bilayer geometries}(b) shows the three inequivalent Ni-O-Ni bond angles in the $Cmcm$ phase.
+Fig.~\ref{fig: bilayer geometries}b shows the three inequivalent Ni-O-Ni bond angles in the $Cmcm$ phase.
 The interlayer (apical) bond angle $\theta_1$ becomes equal to $180^\circ$ at the transition to the tetragonal phase around 10 GPa, indicating the alignment of the NiO$_6$ octahedra along the $c$-axis.
-Furthermore, the two inequivalent intralayer (basal) bond angles in the low-pressure structures, $\theta_2$ and $\theta_3$, become equal and both face inwards (\textit{i.e.} into the bilayer), which restores periodicity in the $ab$-plane, as depicted in Fig.\ \ref{fig: introduction}(c).
+Furthermore, the two inequivalent intralayer (basal) bond angles in the low-pressure structures, $\theta_2$ and $\theta_3$, become equal and both face inwards (\textit{i.e.} into the bilayer), which restores periodicity in the $ab$-plane, as depicted in Fig.~\ref{fig: introduction}c.
 The combined effect of symmetry restoration in the $ab$-plane and the alignment of the NiO$_6$ octahedra reproduces the structural transition from the low-pressure phase with space group $Cmcm$ to the high-pressure tetragonal phase with subgroup $I4/mmm$, consistent with previous work \cite{geisler_structural_2024}.
-The discrepancy in transition pressure between our calculations and experiment may reflect limitations of the DFT approximation.
-We attribute the experimental stabilization of a zero-temperature intermediate $Fmmm$ phase to unintended anisotropic stress, highlighting the need for a detailed first-principles analysis of the full external stress tensor.
+The pressure dependence of this phase transition reflects the enthalpic competition between the energetically favoured, distorted $Cmcm$ cells and the $PV$ contribution, which stabilises the more compact $I4/mmm$ structure, as detailed in Supplementary Note 2.
+We attribute the experimental stabilisation of a zero-temperature intermediate $Fmmm$ phase to unintended anisotropic stress, as explicitly simulated by Peng \textit{et al.}~\cite{peng_importance_2024}.